-The normally-visible side of a veneered panel is often called the "face" side and obviously it is an important part of the project.
-But there is no point in making a beautiful veneered panel if warps.
+The visible side of a veneered panel is often called the "face" side and of course it's often the most important part of the project.
+However, there is no point in making a beautiful veneered panel if it warps.
 Unfortunately, most woodworkers don't realize that both sides of a panel must be veneered in order to avoid the tragic effects of an unbalanced panel.
-To balance the panel, a "backing" or "balance" veneer is unused on the opposite side of the substrate.
-This guide will explain the what and why of using balance veneer.

-A balance veneer evens the stress on the substrate caused by the expansion and contraction of wood cells in the veneer.
-When a veneer is bonded to both sides of the panel, each side is equally expanding and contracting and thus the panel is "balanced" - the stress of the wood cell movement is similar on both sides of the panel.
+A balance veneer goes on the back of the panel so that it can offset the stress on the substrate caused by the expansion and contraction of the veneer on the front side.
+When veneer is bonded to both sides of the project panel and each side expands/contracts similarly, the panel is said to be "balanced".

 Short Term Veneered Panel Stability

 Most veneer glues contain water which causes wood cells to expand upon contact.
-When a panel is removed from the vacuum press (or other clamping method), the moisture from the adhesive will evaporate and the veneer will shrink slightly.
-By this time, the adhesive will have set its "grip" on the substrate and veneer.
-The shrinking veneer will pull on the substrate and cause it to warp.
+When a panel is removed from the vacuum press (or other clamping method), the moisture from the adhesive evaporates and the veneer contracts slightly.
+By this time, the adhesive has bonded the veneer well enough to the substrate that the contraction pulls on the substrate and causes it to warp.

-A balance veneer is used on the opposite side of the substrate.
-It is called a "balance" veneer because it balances the pulling action of the face veneer and helps keep the substrate flat while the glue dries.
+To counteract this effect, a balance veneer is used on the opposite side of the substrate.
+It is called a "balance" veneer because it balances the contracting action of the face veneer and helps keep the substrate flat while the glue dries.
 It is important to allow both the face and back side veneers to dry evenly once the panel is removed from the press.
 See this page for details.

 Long Term Veneered Panel Stability

-Veneering both sides of the substrate is also important to the long term durability of the panel.
-Seasonal changes in humidity will cause wood cells to expand and contract.
+The application of veneer to both sides of the substrate is also important for the long term durability of the panel.
+As previously mentioned, seasonal changes in humidity cause wood cells to expand and contract.
 A coat or two of lacquer, varnish, or polyurethane will significantly reduce the speed of moisture change in the panel but it will not completely eliminate it.
-When the moisture content of the veneer changes, it will again place stress on the substrate.
-By balancing the panel with a veneer on the back side, those stresses are kept even and panel stays flat.
+When the moisture content of the veneer changes, it will place stress on the substrate.
+By balancing the panel with a veneer on the back side, those stresses are kept even and the panel will stay flat.

 When to Apply a Balance Veneer

-A balance veneer can be applied immediately after the face veneer is pressed (but before the glue dries completely).
-If you work quickly, you can just press the balance veneer and the face veneer at the same time.
+A balance veneer can be applied immediately after the face veneer comes out of the press.
+If you work quickly, you can press the balance veneer and the face veneer at the same time.